A Chinese medicine approach

 According to Chinese medicine, three organs play a critical role during pregnancy.
 The Spleen is the origin of birth and baby growth and development.
 The Kidneys store pre-Heaven essence, which the inherited essence is given by our parents that nourishes the fetus before birth.
 Pre-Heaven essence also controls sexual maturation, growth after birth, fertility and development.
 The third organ, the Liver, stores the blood and ensures the smooth flow of qi.

 These are the areas focused on during treatment to ensure the overall health of the mother and baby.

-During pregnancy, the body is abundant in yin; the menstrual blood is transformed into milk and nutrients to help nourish the mother and fetus.
+During pregnancy, the Healthy Body is abundant in yin; the menstrual blood is transformed into milk and nutrients to help nourish the mother and fetus.
 The yin supports the nourishment, growth, and development of the fetus.
 The yang energy is forceful in nature and ramps up as labour approaches.